unlock-protocol/docs/docs/basics/new-to-web3/what-is-a-smart-contract.md

 **What is Solidity?**

-Solidity is an object-oriented programming language created specifically by the Ethereum Network team for constructing and designing smart contracts on Blockchain platforms.
+Solidity is an object-oriented programming language for constructing and designing smart contracts on blockchain platforms.

 It's used to create smart contracts that implements business logic and generates a chain of transaction records in the blockchain system.
 It acts as a tool for creating machine-level code and compiling it on the Ethereum Virtual Machine (EVM - which provides a runtime environment for Ethereum smart contracts).